 On average, drivers can expect to be involved in accidents approximately every 18 years or four times in their lifetimes.
 If you are injured in an accident that resulted from the actions of someone else, you should contact an injury lawyer Phoenix who can competently help you pursue the compensation to which you should be entitled.
 When you hire the right car accident attorney, you are likelier to secure a favorable outcome to your case and maximize the compensation you might receive.
 At the Lamber Goodnow Injury Lawyers, our car accident attorneys dedicate themselves to providing the highest-quality legal representation to our clients while helping them recover the greatest amount of compensation possible under the facts of their cases.
 Immediately after you have been injured in a car accident, retaining a competent car accident attorney is critical.
 A strong injury lawyer might help to protect your rights.
 Without the help of a competent and qualified lawyer, you might recover far less than what you deserve for your injuries and losses.

 Leveraging innovative technology to resolve your personal injury case in Phoenix, Chicago and Denver.

-The Lamber Goodnow Injury Law Team is a Phoenix-based group of Phoenix personal injury lawyers and legal professionals committed to helping accident victims and their families.
+Lamber Goodnow Injury Lawyers is a Phoenix-based group of personal injury attorneys and legal professionals committed to helping accident victims across Arizona, including Scottsdale, Tempe, Mesa, Chandler, Peoria and Glendale.
 We innovate, work hard, and fight for our clients because it matters to us.
 Every member of our team is passionate about helping people.
 It’s what drives us.